Version 4.0 (released 5th December, 2018)

 Immunisation has become a specialised area of practice and this course provides valuable information for all immunisation providers with the opportunity to attain this knowledge through easy to access online learning.
 Current course enrolments include, and are not limited to, registered nurses, enrolled nurses, ambulance officers, general practitioners and Aboriginal Health Care Workers.

-Understanding Vaccines and the National Immunisation Program has been developed by immunisation and education experts from the Communicable Disease Control Branch (CDCB), Department for Health and Ageing, South Australia, the Education and Training Department of the Women and Children’s Hospital, Adelaide, South Australia and we acknowledge the contribution by the Communicable Disease Control Directorate, WA Health.
+This online learning program has been developed by immunisation and education experts from the Communicable Disease Control Branch (CDCB), Department for Health and Wellbeing, South Australia, the Education and Training Department of the Women and Children’s Hospital, Adelaide, South Australia and we acknowledge the contribution by the Communicable Disease Control Directorate, WA Health.

 This course must be completed within 20 weeks from the date of registration.